prismelt/arc/README.md

-arc compile <file> -o <output directory> # compile to html with an optional output path arc preview <file> # render the file directly in the browser arc build <file> -o <output directory> # build to pdf with an optional output path arc help <command> # print help for a specific command
+arc compile <file> -o <output directory> # compile to html with an optional output path arc preview <file> # render the file directly in the browser arc build <file> -o <output directory> # build to pdf with an optional output path arc write <file> # write the file into standard library directory, if no file is provided, it will updated the formatting library of the stdlib arc help <command> # print help for a specific command
 ```